medjepen/youtube-api-sample/README.md

-# youtube-api-sample
+# API Sample

-youtube data api (v3) samples in python3
+* This repository is my Sandboxxx) for YouTube Data API(v3) python3 samples.

 ## Before you quick start,